 Choosing the right web hosting plan can seem a bit daunting, especially if you aren’t a techie.
 So, in this post we’ll take a look at the differences between the four different types of hosting- Shared Hosting, SSD Hosting, VPS Hosting, and Dedicated Server.

 This type of web hosting is a great place to start.
 Among other types of hosting plans, it’s the one that most people will be familiar with.
 It’s called shared hosting because your data (website files, databases, emails etc.) are stored on a powerful server along with other customers’.
+It is suitable for absolute beginners.

 The advantage of shared hosting is that it’s low cost and has all the features you would need such as a web hosting control panel (we use cPanel) where you manage all the aspects of your hosting like setting up email addresses.
 You also get access to a Website Builder Tool to allow you to build a stunning new website.